 Things To do in Bangkok

-How to get to Unicorn Cafe from Khao San?
+How to get to Unicorn Cafe from Khao San Road?
 We did riding a taxi from Khao San Road, it will take you 20-25 minutes and prices are around 70-80 Baht, depending on the traffic.
 Make sure the taxi driver turns on the taximeter.
 If not they will try to charge you 200-300 Baht for the journey.

 You can rent your Unicorn onesie as costume while having your juice and waffles with ice cream.
 The place is so colorful.
 It´s really nice to take pictures.
 We loved the set up of the dishes, too.